🤖 LLM vs traditional translators: the match

 - [ ] Tables intact (columns, alignment)

-- [ ] Bullet/numbered lists complete
+- [ ] Bulleted/numbered lists complete

 - [ ] Code blocks unmodified